 - Edit, proof, polish, and breathe.
 Beyond gaining insight into you personally, the essay is also a way to show your written communication skills.
 Treat this essay like any class assignment – write it early, proof and revise, look for spelling and grammatical errors, and make sure it is presented in a clean and polished way.
-With that said, don’t panic if you discover a misspelled word or a misused comma after you hit submit – our holistic admissions process means that no one element makes or breaks an application, including typos.
+With that said, don’t panic if you discover a misspelled word or a misused comma after you hit submit – our holistic application review process means that no one element makes or breaks an application, including typos.

 Request Letters of Recommendation

 Letters of recommendation are a great way for us to get to know you better through the eyes of teachers or counselors who know you best.
 These letters can help us understand the type of student you are and imagine how you might add to the campus community, both academically and in other ways.

 At Vanderbilt, we require each applicant to submit three letters: two from teachers who taught you in a core academic area (preferably either junior or senior year), and one from your assigned school counselor.
 Here are some tips for the process of selecting your academic teachers and soliciting their recommendations: